tpximpact/mhclg-oruk/content/adopt/02_business_case.md

 # Building stronger communities: the business case for adopting the Open Referral UK standard

-Open Referral UK helps councils connect residents to community services more effectively by enabling richer and more accurate sets of service information.
+Open Referral UK (ORUK), supported by the Ministry of Housing, Communities & Local Government, helps councils connect residents to community services more effectively by enabling richer and more accurate sets of service information.

 This supports better outcomes, greater efficiency, and improved signposting by professionals.
 Below, you'll find a business case with real-world examples, case studies, potential savings, a cost-benefit summary, and useful tools.

-A calculator to estimate your own potential benefits- Benefits case- Open Referral v4.1.

-A guide to help your teams implement ORUK [Project Initiation Document being released in January 2025].

-A community to help you [https://openreferraluk.org/](https://openreferraluk.org/)
+A calculator to estimate your own potential benefits is available on the [ORUK website](https://openreferraluk.org/) where you'll also find a [project initiation document](/adopt/03_pid) to help your teams implement ORUK and a [community forum](https://forum.openreferral.org/) where you can ask questions and find support.

 ## 1. The problem